 Scientific Interests of the Marx Group: A Short Overview

+Many decades ago, the field of molecular dynamics simulations that are directly based on electronic structure goes back to the pioneering work of Car and Parrinello (1985).
 The crucial idea of the Car-Parrinello approach to ab initio molecular dynamics consists in efficiently solving the electronic structure problem “on the fly” as the molecular dynamics trajectory is generated for a set of classical nuclei using Newtonian mechanics.
 Thus, within ab initio simulations it is neither required to compute a high-dimensional global potential energy surface prior to the simulation, nor is it necessary to reconstruct it approximately from local pair (or few-body) interactions.

 This “classical” Car-Parrinello approach has been extended by Marx and Parrinello (1994) to include also the nuclei as quantum-mechanical degrees of freedom.
 In order to achieve this for “large systems” composed of the order of 100 nuclei or more, the Feynman-Kac formulation of quantum statistical mechanics in terms of path integrals is employed.
 This class of fully quantum-mechanical ab initio path integral techniques makes it possible to study—in a time-averaged sense—zero-point motion and tunneling effects for instance of protons in hydrogen-bonded or other complex environments.
 Extensions toward approximate quantum dynamics in the framework of ab initio simulations have been implemented using both centroid (path integral) molecular dynamics and ring polymer (path integral) molecular dynamics in all available flavors (1999–2010).